nashpaz123/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 - [ ] Check boxes are steps that need to be completed.

 - [ ] If you have not already cloned this repo onto your computer, do so now.
-Make sure you have git, and run:
+Make sure you have git ( run `yum install git -y ` ), and run:

 `git clone https://github.com/nashpaz123/Please-Contain-Yourself `